carlospolop-node-apis/dgadetective/README.md

 ## How to use

-The function `checkDGA(DOMAIN)` will return a value, if this value is greater than 100, probably the domain was created using DGA.
+The function `checkDGA(DOMAIN)` will return a promise that will return a value.
+If this value is greater than 100, probably the domain was created using DGA.

 ### Asynchronous
 ```javascript